pudl.metadata.classes

 Harvesting can also handle conversion to longer time periods.
 Period harvesting requires primary key fields with a datetime data type, except for year fields which can be integer.

->>> fields = [{'name': 'report_year', 'type': 'year'}] >>> resource = Resource(**{ ... 'name': 'table', 'harvest': {'harvest': True}, ... 'schema': {'fields': fields, 'primary_key': ['report_year']} ... }) >>> df = pd.DataFrame({'report_date': ['2000-02-02', '2000-03-03']}) >>> resource.format_df(df) report_year 0 2000-01-01 1 2000-01-01 >>> df = pd.DataFrame({'report_year': [2000, 2000]}) >>> resource.format_df(df) report_year 0 2000-01-01 1 2000-01-01
+>>> fields = [{'name': 'report_year', 'type': 'year', 'description': 'Report year'}] >>> resource = Resource(**{ ... 'name': 'table', 'harvest': {'harvest': True}, ... 'schema': {'fields': fields, 'primary_key': ['report_year']}, ... 'description': 'Table', ... }) >>> df = pd.DataFrame({'report_date': ['2000-02-02', '2000-03-03']}) >>> resource.format_df(df) report_year 0 2000-01-01 1 2000-01-01 >>> df = pd.DataFrame({'report_year': [2000, 2000]}) >>> resource.format_df(df) report_year 0 2000-01-01 1 2000-01-01

-- harvest: ResourceHarvest[source]#
+- harvest: ResourceHarvest[source]¶

-- contributors: list[Contributor] = [][source]#
+- contributors: list[Contributor] = [][source]¶

-- sources: list[DataSource] = [][source]#
+- sources: list[DataSource] = [][source]¶

-- static dict_from_id(x: str) dict [source]#
+- static dict_from_id(resource_id: str) dict [source]¶

 Construct dictionary from PUDL identifier (resource.name).